Loading…

 Upload your resume and get an instant ATS compatibility score with actionable feedback to improve your match rate.

 First, keyword match alone doesn't get you an interview.
 It gets you through the ATS filter.
 The human reader still has to want to meet you.
-A resume that's 90% keyword-matched but tells no story about your work won't land.
+A heavily keyword-matched resume that tells no story about your work won't land.

 Second, some job postings are themselves poorly written.
-They include keywords that the actual hiring manager doesn't care about.
-A 100% match on a poorly-written posting doesn't guarantee a 100% fit.
+They include keywords the actual hiring manager doesn't care about.
+Matching a poorly-written posting perfectly doesn't make you a perfect fit for the job.

-Treat keyword data as a necessary but not sufficient condition.
+Treat keyword coverage as necessary but not sufficient.
 Pass the filter.
 Then make the resume worth reading.

 Your Next Step

 Start with one job posting you recently applied to that didn't respond.
 Paste it into an ATS scanner alongside your current resume.
-You'll almost certainly see 5-15 missing keywords — most of which describe work you actually did.
+Expect to find missing keywords that describe work you actually did.

 Rewrite the resume to include the ones you genuinely have experience with.
 Re-run the scan.
-Watch the score climb.
 Then apply again to similar roles with the updated version.

 That's the compounding effect of keyword awareness: once you see the pattern, it applies to every future application.